 Clarity is key for an effective infographic.
 One way to achieve this is to use a single focal point that clearly displays the message of the infographic.
 Branching from this infographic can be other relevant data which helps to explain the story you are trying to tell.

 Infographics are perfect for breaking through the visual clutter of the internet.
-A bold infographic can quickly grab your audiences attention.
+A bold infographic can quickly grab the attention of your audience.
 Infographics based on insightful data that tell an interesting story are highly shareable which make them the perfect content vehicle for the social web.
 Learn how to make an infographic, and explore our infographic templates.